openid/SIOPv2/openid-connect-self-issued-v2-1_0.md

 To validate the ID Token received, the RP MUST do the following:

 1. The Relying Party (RP) MUST determine whether the ID Token has been issued by the Self-Issued OP.
-When static Self-Issued OP Discovery metadata has been used, `iss` MUST be `https://self-issued.me/v2`.
-When Self-Issued OP Discovery metadata has been obtained dynamically, an additional `i_am_siop` Claim MUST be present in the ID Token and `iss` MUST exactly match the `issuer` identifier specified in the Self-Issued OP Discovery Metadata MUST be included in the ID Token as a way for the RP to determine if the, when dynamic Self-Issued OpenID Provider discovery has been used.
+The ID Token is self-issued if the `iss`claims and thd `sub`claim have the same value.
+If both values differ, the ID Token MUST be processed as defined in [@!OpenID.Core], section 3.2.2.11..
 1. The RP MUST validate that the `aud` (audience) Claim contains the value of the `client_id` that the RP sent in the Authentication Request as an audience.
 When the request has been signed, the value might be an HTTPS URL, or a Decentralized Identifier.
 1. The RP MUST identify which Subject Syntax Type is used based on the URI of the `sub` Claim.
 Valid values defined in this specification are `urn:ietf:params:oauth:jwk-thumbprint` for JWK Thumbprint Subject Syntax Type and `did:` for Decentralized Identifier Subject Syntax Type.
 1. The RP MUST validate the signature of the ID Token.
 When Subject Syntax Type is JWK Thumbprint, validation is done according to JWS [@!RFC7515] using the algorithm specified in the `alg` header parameter of the JOSE Header, using the key in the `sub_jwk` Claim.
 The key MUST be a bare key in JWK format (not an X.509 certificate value).
 The RP MUST validate that the algorithm is one of the allowed algorithms (as in `id_token_signing_alg_values_supported`).
 When Subject Syntax Type is Decentralized Identifier, validation is performed against the key obtained from a DID Document.
 DID Document MUST be obtained by resolving a Decentralized Identifier included in the `sub` Claim using DID Resolution as defined by a DID Method specification of the DID Method used.
 Since `verificationMethod` property in the DID Document may contain multiple public key sets, public key identified by a key identifier `kid` in a Header of a signed ID Token MUST be used to validate that ID Token.